awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 {{% /notice %}}

 To allow access to your IP address to reach the EMR web interfaces via EC2 Security Groups:\
-1. In your EMR cluster page, in the AWS Management Console, go to the Summary tab\
+1. In your EMR cluster page, in the AWS Management Console, go to the **Summary** tab\
 2. Click on the ID of the security under **Security groups for Master**\
 3. Check the Security Group with the name **ElasticMapReduce-master**\
-4. In the lower pane, click the **Inbound tab** and click the Edit button\
+4. In the lower pane, click the **Inbound tab** and click the **Edit**\
 5. Click **Add Rule**.
 Under Type, select **All Traffic**, under Source, select **My IP**\
-6. Click **Save**.
+6. Click **Save**

 {{% notice note %}}
-While the Ganglia web interface uses TCP port 80, the YARN ResourceManager web interface uses TCP port 8088 which is not allowed for outbound traffic on every Internet connection.
+While the Ganglia web interface uses TCP port 80, the YARN ResourceManager web interface uses TCP port 8088 which might not allowed for outbound traffic on your Internet connection.
 If you are using a network connection that blocks TCP 8088 (or in other words, doesn't allow non-well known ports) then you will not be able to reach the YARN ResourceManager web interface.
 You can either skip that part of the workshop, or consider using the more complex method of SSH tunneling described [here] (https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html)
 {{% /notice %}}

 Go back to the Summary tab in your EMR cluster page, and you will see links to tools in the **Connections** section (you might need to refresh the page).\